yanningcui/A-Comparative-Analysis-of-Hillary-Clinton-and-Donald-Trump-s-Twitter-Usage/README.md

 Tweets were obtained through javascript scraping of the browser twitter timeline rather than a Tweepy python API or the twitter timeline API.
 Because the dataset contains no retweets, it will provide us with more accurate insights about the language use difference between the two candidates, rather than the original author of the tweets.

-Although there have been data scientists arguing that Trump???s campaign team and himself are using the same account to spread tweets, there are no formal evidence proving that the tweets are from different people.
-Therefore, I will treat all tweets from the two official accounts as political orientation of the two candidates and include them in the analysis as they represent the activity, opinions, and ideas of the two.
+Although there have been data scientists arguing that Trump's campaign team and himself are using the same account to spread tweets, there are no formal evidence proving that the tweets are from different people. (http://varianceexplained.org/r/trump-tweets/) Therefore, I will treat all tweets from the two official accounts as political orientation of the two candidates and include them in the analysis as they represent the activity, opinions, and ideas of the two.

 Each tweet contains its id, time, text, link, and author (Hillary Clinton/realDonaldTrump).
 The dataset can be downloaded from the Kaggle website. (https://www.kaggle.com/speckledpingu/RawTwitterFeeds)